brson/brson.github.com/worklog.md

 - Clock in (Stellar)
 - 7:47 PM
 - Investigated contractimpl derivation
-- Chatted with Leigh about contractimpl for struct-like enum variants
+- Chatted with Leigh about contracttype for struct-like enum variants
 - 8:07 PM
 - Clock out (Stellar)